What Your 650 Credit Score Says About You

 Pay Bills On Time

-Your payment history is one of the most significant factors used when calculating your credit scores.
+Your payment history is one key factor in determining your credit scores.
 Depending on the credit scoring model, your payment history can account for around 35% of your credit score calculation.

-As such, paying your bills on time and in full can help you build a positive payment history, which may help improve your credit scores.
+Therefore, paying your bills on time and in full can help you establish a positive payment history, which may help improve your credit scores.

 Apply For A Secured Credit Card

 If you’re looking to build your credit from scratch or are trying to rebuild after a financial hardship, a secured credit card is a good option to consider.
-Consumers, even those with bad credit, are almost guaranteed approval as you simply need to be able to provide a deposit to secure the card.
+Consumers, even those with bad credit, are almost guaranteed approval, as you simply need to be able to provide a deposit to secure the card or meet minimal requirements.

-Once you start using the card responsibly, your payments will be reported to a credit bureau, which may help build good credit.
+Once you start using the card responsibly, your payments will be reported to a credit bureau, which will help build or rebuild your credit.

 Monitor Your Credit

-Monitor your credit report on a regular basis to ensure there are no discrepancies.
+Monitor your credit report regularly to ensure there are no discrepancies.
 Sometimes, a credit report might show an outdated debt, or even show a debt that doesn’t belong to you.
 Monitoring your credit report allows you to rectify any errors, which may be hurting your credit.

 Reduce Your Debt-To-Credit Ratio

 Also referred to as your credit utilization ratio, your debt-to-credit ratio compares the amount of revolving debt you carry to the amount of credit available to you.
-This ratio is another common factor used in the calculation of your credit scores.
+This ratio is another common factor used in calculating your credit scores.
 It typically accounts for about 30%.

-Generally speaking, lenders like to see a debt-to-credit ratio of 30% or under, as higher ratios can indicate that you may be financially overextended.
-One way you can reduce your ratio is by increasing your credit limit, spending less money on credit, or paying off your credit card(s) or line(s) of credit more frequently.
+Generally speaking, lenders prefer a debt-to-credit ratio of 30% or lower, as higher ratios can indicate that you may be financially overextended.
+One way to reduce your ratio is by increasing your credit limit, spending less on credit, or paying off your credit card(s) or line(s) of credit more frequently.

 Final Thoughts